Power of the Vedas : Unlock the Sacred Wisdom of Ancient India

 What is the Wisdom of the Vedas?

-The Vedas contain many sacred stories about nature of knowledge, god and the creation of the universe, as well as ancient rituals for making offerings to gods.
+The Vedas contain many sacred stories about the nature of knowledge, the divine, and the creation of the universe, along with ancient rituals for offering prayers and sacrifices to the gods.

 WHY ARE THE VEDAS IMPORTANT TO THE HINDU RELIGION?